Dark Ages Gaming at Dogs of War 2017

 As many men fell under the baleful influence of Mad Igor's platted hammer, the Rus and Vikings come off decisively best in the initial rounds of combat, devastating the Almughavars in particular with some terrific combat dice and blowing a massive hole in the Spanish line, and also their plan

 Led by their Valkyrie-toting leader, the Vikings in particular use their 2HCW and Elite status to its best advantage and slice through the looser-formationed Almughavars leaving devastation in their wake.
 The Vikings are now in a position to roll up the Spanish line in either direction in their next turn.

 On the left the Spanish are faring much better, and the Rus are grateful for the foresight of previous game which has taught them to leave a couple of units in reserve to try and plug any gaps - like this one -and stop the enemy Knights causing havoc in the rear areas.

-As the Elders back in the villages prayed to the gods of Vladimir Klitschko's filth-encrusted goat-scrotum, the Vikings are turning into an Almughavar-shredding machine, widening the gaping chasm in the heart of the Iberian army in every round of combat.
+By the pale light of Steffan the chicken-castrator's hairy massive helmet, the Vikings are turning into an Almughavar-shredding machine, widening the gaping chasm in the heart of the Iberian army in every round of combat.

-Driven forward by throughts of Mila Kunis' stinking nasal hair, adjacent to the village the Rus Abbot bravely leads his men forwards as well, chewing up the better armoured knights in a display of relentless hilarity not seen since the days of his epic partnership with Les Dennis
+By the hairs on Olga Kurylenko's stinking pants, adjacent to the village the Rus Abbot bravely leads his men forwards as well, chewing up the better armoured knights in a display of relentless hilarity not seen since the days of his epic partnership with Les Dennis